MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - The pairs aren't always consistent with M-series or Mv2-series VM services.
 Many customers deploying their SAP systems aren't following Azure paired regions and are following the service availability of required VM families instead.
 - You can replicate standard storage between paired regions, but you can't use standard storage to store your databases or virtual hard disks.
 You can replicate backups only between paired regions that you use.
 For all your other data, run your own replications with native DBMS features like SQL Server Always On, SAP HANA System Replication, and other services.
 Use a combination of Azure Site Recovery, `rsync` or `robocopy`, and other third-party software for the SAP application layer.

-After you define Azure regions, your organization's second design decision is:
+After you define your Azure regions, your organization must choose one of these deployment patterns:

 - Whether you're going to deploy production systems into your primary region.
 - Deploy nonproduction SAP systems into the disaster recovery region.